 - Your legal rights can be changed by the terms of the lease, so read the lease carefully.

 The landlord can require a security deposit of up to one month’s rent, plus an additional deposit if you have a pet.
+If you have a felony conviction, the landlord can require up to two months' rent for a security deposit.
 The security deposit and an itemized list of deductions must be returned to you within 30 days of moving out.
 The landlord can deduct for damages to the property or unpaid rent but not for normal wear and tear.

 - The landlord can keep the full security deposit until the end of the lease term, even if one person moves out early.
 For leases longer than nine months, the landlord must pay interest on the security deposit.

 - The landlord cannot charge a pet deposit for a service animal but can require you to provide a medical note.

 Generally the rent cannot be raised until after the lease period ends.
 Each tenant is responsible for the entire amount of rent and any utility bills due under the lease.
 If one person moves out, the other tenants must still pay the full amounts due.

 - The lease must state if there is a late fee, the amount, and when it is charged.